digiscot/digiscot-website/pages/evolution/digital-pioneers/mihc.md

 **Florence:** Staff reviewed each of the processes and systems they used.
 This was presented at a series of team meetings in action learning sets.
 This was key in enabling the team to not only identify the issues they wanted to address but also opened their thinking around solutions using existing technology rather than assuming that we needed something bespoke.

-Our first step was to move to G Suite and a cloud based server.
+Our first step was to move to <a target='_blank' href="https://gsuite.google.com/together/?user-benefits_activeEl=tab-connect">G Suite</a> and a cloud based server.
 This increased collaboration across the team and also meant that staff could work more agilely from different locations, putting less pressure on the office space.
 We were able to use it to improve engagement with our musicians in terms of checking their availability, confirming arrangements and making payments.

-Since then we have moved to Sage drive and made changes to our on-line banking processes.
+Since then we have moved to <a target='_blank' href="https://www.sage.com/en-gb/">Sage</a> drive and made changes to our on-line banking processes.
 All of which has served to avoid duplication of effort, improved our financial reporting and reduced the payments we were making for other services.

 ![MiHC](/images/digital-pioneers/mihc4.jpg){:height="600px" width="800px"}{:.responsive-img}